Experience-Monks/jam3-lesson-asyncjs/lessons/5-Promises/index.md

 };
 ```

-How you would actually use the above:
+How you would actually use the above example which uses promises:
 ```javascript
 var imageLoader = require('imageloader'); // not a real module but lets pretend